 At this point it became urgently necessary to extract the drill assembly as soon as possible, as there was limited clearance in the hole, and the water from the lake, forced up into the hole, would immediately start to freeze in contact with the ice surrounding the borehole.
 Fortunately this operation was started about 4 seconds after the lake penetration, and the extraction was successful.
 Fortunately, there was no "geyser" at the surface as the water forced its way up the borehole...about 1500 liters/400 gallons of mixed fluid flooded into collection trays which had been prepared at the surface.

-After things were shut down, the borehole was to be monitored by the winterover crew.
-Meanwhile, calculations indicated that the drill stopped at a depth of 3176m/10,420 feet.
+After things were shut down, the borehole was measured by the winterover crew...and on 29 February, the measuring drill stopped at a depth of 3176m/10,420 feet, indicating that the water level from the lake had risen about 592m in the drill hole (and subsequently frozen).
 Other measurements of pressures, drill fluid density, and the water level rise were made, and this data indicated that hydraulic fracturing had occurred (!)--a significant quantity of pressurized drilling fluid had penetrated into the sides of the borehole.
 This was not part of the plan, but as the report states, "Such process is quite common in drilling of gas and oil wells."

 The report of the 2011-12 drilling season described above came from the report Russia presented at the May 2012 ATCM in Hobart...yes, I find the description of the fracking on the last two pages to be of great interest!